nagasudhirpulla/taming_python/blog/skills/keycloak_dev_setup.md

 - Client Scopes can be managed by clicking the “Client Scopes” section of the left navigation bar

 ## Running in Production
-* We have setup a Keycloak server very easily for development and testing purposes
+* Keycloak servercan be setup very easily for development and testing purposes
 * However this setup should not directly used in production
 * A production ready database like PostgreSQL should be used instead of the default file based database
 * SSL should be configured